Free Shipping with Orders Over $150 (excludes orders with D8 products)

 CBD's effects on sleep are primarily mediated through the interaction with two key receptors in the ECS: CB1 and CB2.
 These receptors are found throughout the body, with CB1 receptors primarily located in the brain and central nervous system and CB2 receptors mainly in peripheral organs, especially those related to the immune system.

 In the context of sleep, CBD's interaction with CB1 receptors in the brain is of particular importance.
 These receptors play a pivotal role in regulating neurotransmitters like serotonin and GABA, which are known to influence relaxation and sleep.
-By modulating these receptors, CBD may help calm overactive brain activity, reducing racing thoughts that may lead to anxiety, which can interfere with sleep.
+By modulating these receptors, CBD may help settle an overactive mind and ease the racing thoughts that can make it harder to fall asleep.

-CBD is well-known for its potential to reduce stress and improve mood.
-High-stress levels can lead to disrupted sleep patterns, which is where CBD's calming effects come into play.
-By mitigating stress and promoting a sense of calm, CBD can make it easier for individuals to fall asleep and stay asleep throughout the night.
+CBD is often associated with promoting calm and supporting a balanced mood.
+Since high stress can make it harder to rest, many people find CBD’s calming qualities helpful for easing into and maintaining sleep.
 We do want to reiterate that CBD is not a cure for insomnia or other sleep disorders, but CBD can help you manage symptoms that may contribute negatively to your overall mood, like feeling stressed or overwhelmed.
 Being in a good mood is the first step to having a good night’s sleep, so CBD helps to reduce the effects of these variables.

 Let’s see how you can make the most out of nighttime CBD gummies step-by-step: